 Postponement of rates is only available on the principal place of residence and it must be proven that no other person, other than a spouse, has an interest as an owner of the property.
-Ratepayers can apply on the Council's form "Application for Postponement of Rates - Seniors".
-This form is available from the Council or on the Council's website.
+Ratepayers can apply on Council's form "Application for Postponement of Rates - Seniors".
+This form is available from the Administration Centre and on Council's website.
 All application for postponement of rates will be assessed on a case-by-case basis.
 All enquiries and submission will be treated confidentially.